elmarsto/znat-blog/README.md

 curl -fsSL https://install.determinate.systems/nix | sh -s -- install --determinate
 ```

-Once `nix` is installed, you can use it to enter a development shell that will be populated with the correct versions all the tools you need:
+Once `nix` is installed, you can use it to enter a development shell that will be populated with the correct versions all the tools you need.
+You can

 ```bash
 nix develop